JuliaDocs/DocStringExtensions.jl/docs/src/showcase.md

 ```

 This page shows how the various abbreviations look.
-The docstrings themselse can be found in `docs/Showcase/src/Showcase.jl`.
+The docstrings themselves can be found in `docs/Showcase/src/Showcase.jl`.

 ## Modules